 Kirsten is equally adept at writing and editing.

 Kirsten has written everything from short stories to novels, movie scripts, and many types of business materials, such as sales letters, brochures, company catalogues, and websites.
 Kirsten and her writing partner are regularly published in a variety of sports magazines for athletic performance and the mental game of sports.
+As a nonfiction author, she has written hundreds of widely quoted articles on mental health, parenting, and family (including almost 400 posts under the title "The Happy Family Blog" for Lovetoknow.com), some of which have appeared in books and international academic journals.
 You'll also find her work at A Fine Parent and HubPages.

 Kirsten works as a mental health editor for one of the largest websites on the internet with millions of visitors.
 You can find Kirsten's editing services available at kirstenschuder.com.
 One of Kirsten's collaborations, Anita's Piano, was a finalist for the 2015 Montaigne Award.
 In the namesake of the philosopher, the Montaigne Award is granted to new works that cause those who read it to reflect deeply upon their "raison d'être."